xushoubao/HelloWorld/README.md

 # HelloWorld
-This is a hello world program for test.
+This is the hello world program.

 I do some change for readme.